static-frame/static-frame/doc/source/articles/upgrade.rst

-Ten Tips for Transitioning from Pandas to StaticFrame
+Ten Tips for Upgrading from Pandas to StaticFrame
 =============================================================

-Now that Pandas 1.0 is out, it is the perfect time consider upgrading to an alternative that offers a more consistent interface and reduces opportunities for error: StaticFrame.
+Now that Pandas 1.0 is out, it is the perfect time upgrade to an alternative that offers a more consistent interface and reduces opportunities for error: StaticFrame.

 Why StaticFrame
 ______________________

-After working with Pandas for years to develop production, back-end financial systems, it became clear to me that Pandas was not the right tool for that work.
-Sure, Pandas speed was similar to NumPy.
-And yet, Pandas interface inconsistency made Pandas code hard to read and maintain.
-In addition, Pandas inconsistent approach to data ownership, and support for mutation and undesirable side effects, led to serious vulnerabilities and opportunities for error.
-So, in May of 2017, I began implementation of a library more suitable for critical production systems.
+After years of using Pandas to develop production, back-end financial systems, it became clear to me that Pandas was not the right tool.
+Pandas handling of labeled data and missing values, with performance close to NumPy, accelerated my productivity.
+And yet, the numerous inconsistencies in Pandas's API made my code hard to maintain.
+Further, Pandas inconsistent approach to data ownership, and support for mutation and undesirable side effects, led to serious vulnerabilities and opportunities for error.
+So in May of 2017 I began implementing a library more suitable for critical production systems.

-Now, after a few years of development and refinement, we are observing excellent results replacing Pandas with StaticFrame in our production systems.
+Now, after nearly three years of development and refinement, we are seeing excellent results in our production systems by replacing Pandas with StaticFrame.

 As we approach a 1.0 release, we are looking for feedback.
-While we have a strong emphasis on test, with 99% coverage and batteries of property tests, real-world feedback is always valuable.
-Please report issues, feature requests, or discussion items on GitHub (https://github.com/InvestmentSystems/static-frame).
+While we have a strong emphasis on test (with 99% coverage and batteries of property tests) we value real-world feedback.
+Please post questions and issues on GitHub (https://github.com/InvestmentSystems/static-frame).

 What follows are ten tips to aid in the transition from Pandas to StaticFrame.
-While many features are the same (e.g., there is a ``Frame`` and a ``Series`` that have ``loc`` and ``iloc`` selectors), much is different.
+While many interfaces in StaticFrame are the same as in Pandas, many others are different.

 No. 1: Consistent Interfaces